Zanzibarr/Notify/readme.md

 ```shell
 notify -h
 ```
-to get the list of commands
+to get the list of commands.

 # Credits